Reasons for the False Claims Act

 See also “What is a False Claim?”

 The False Claims Act (FCA) was originally enacted in 1863 as a response to widespread abuses by government contractors during the Civil War.
-The law was rarely used until 1986, when amendments were enacted that strengthened the law and increased monetary awards.
+The law was rarely used until 1986, when amendments were enacted that strengthened the law and increased monetary awards for whistleblowers.

 The reasons for the 1986 Amendments included:

-1. In 1981, the United States General Accounting Office (“GAO”) estimated that the federal government lost between $150-$200 million in the relatively few fraud schemes that it detected.
+- In 1981, the United States General Accounting Office (“GAO”) estimated that the federal government lost between $150-$200 million in the relatively few fraud schemes that it detected.
 The GAO estimated losses from undetected fraud in the tens of billions of dollars.
-See GAO Report to Congress, A Fraud in Government Programs: How Extensive is it?
+See: GAO Report to Congress, A Fraud in Government Programs: How Extensive is it?
 How Can it be Controlled?, 1-15 (1981).

 Congress explicitly encouraged Government and qui tam Relators to work together, thus bringing more legal resources…to bear against those who defraud the government.
 Cong.
 Rec.
 H9382-83 (Oct 7, 1986).

-Through hearings and research on Government fraud, the Committee has sought and is continuing to seek out the reasons why fraud in Government programs is so pervasive yet seldom detected and rarely prosecuted.
+Through hearings and research on Government fraud, the Committee has sought and is continuing to seek out the reasons why fraud in Government programs is so pervasive, yet seldom detected, and rarely prosecuted.
 It appears that there are serious roadblocks to obtaining information as well as weaknesses in both investigative and litigative tools.
-In an effort to correct some of those weaknesses, the Committee has reviewed the Government’s remedies against false claims and developed the legislative improvements embodies in S. 1562.
-S. Rep. No. 345, 99th Cong., 2nd Sess 3 (1986).
+In an effort to correct some of those weaknesses, the Committee has reviewed the Government’s remedies against false claims and developed the legislative improvements embodied in S. 1562.
+S. Rep. No. 345, 99th Cong., 2nd Sess.
+3 (1986).

 132 Cong.
 Rec.
 H9382-83 (October 7, 1986).